Quick-Reference Checklist

 Tax-Exempt Risk: Inurement

-Transferring a copyright to an employee could be seen as inurement—a violation that may jeopardize a church’s tax-exempt status.
+Transferring a copyright to a pastor or employee could be seen as inurement—a violation that may jeopardize a church’s tax-exempt status.

 1. Transferring Copyright = Risk